Hikouki0408/Digit_classifier_ML/README.md

 4. learning rate (default 0.001)

-we have found the most suitable set of hyperparameters values (see figure below).
+we have found the most suitable set of hyperparameter values (see figure below).
 These values have been used in the improved version of our model.
-Further comparisons to the baseline model will be made taking these optimal values into the account.
+Further comparisons to the baseline model will be made taking these optimal values into account.

   <img src="docs/plots/optimal hyperparameter.png" alt="" width="600" height="300">